Dartvauder/NeuroSandboxWebUI/README.md

 ### Linux

 1) `Git clone https://github.com/Dartvauder/NeuroSandboxWebUI.git` to any location
-2) In the terminal, run the `pip install --no-deps -r requirements.txt`and wait for installation of all dependencies
+2) In the terminal, run the `pip install --no-deps -r requirements.txt`, `pip install --no-deps -r requirements-cuda.txt`, `pip install --no-deps -r requirements-llama-cpp.txt` and wait for installation of all dependencies
 3) After installation, run `py appEN.py` or `py appRU.py`
 4) Wait for the application to launch
 5) Now you can start generating!